-FLiAP's Mission is to globally change the status quo of the next generation of women, close the Gender Gap in 2 generations instead of 9-11+ (World Economic Forum 2018), empower women and ensure leadership opportunities for all women in all professions, and open the world (including the covert world) to a K-12+ STEM ready education through a digital resource (library) platform available to all with a computer and an Internet connection (the library card).
+FLiAP's Mission is to: globally change the status quo of the next generation of women; close the Gender Gap in 2 generations instead of 9-11+ (World Economic Forum 2018); empower women and ensure leadership opportunities for all women in all professions; and to connect the world (overt and covert) to a K-12+ STEM education.

 FLiAP’s Vision is to provide, via a web-enabled platform, a comprehensive one-stop digital resource filled with information, resources, services, and tools that can be accessed, downloaded, contributed to and shared, and that is focused on preparing all girls with the confidence, courage, knowledge and skills to overcome the conscious and unconscious biases preventing gender equity and equality in life, education and ultimately the workplace.

 FLiAP's Mandate is to educate and to bring all the parties together as early as possible (starting in Kindergarten and progressing through Secondary School), so as to enable the change in the status quo of the next generations of women as soon as possible.

 Click on the image or on the title and download the Booklet.
 Read it between meetings or calls or just take a work break – it will only take a few minutes.
 If you are moved and wonder if we can really close the gender gap in two generations, then come back, read through the whole "About FLiAP" section, examine the rest of the site and then contact Margaret Torrance.
 Working together we can do it.
 You can actually make a difference.